K to 6 Circulars – Edition 2, February 2025

 Timothy.Colliander@scsa.wa.edu.au

-The School Curriculum and Standards Authority will be conducting Introduction to Student Information Records Systems (SIRS) information/training sessions which are aimed at new and existing SIRS users in schools.
+The School Curriculum and Standards Authority (the Authority) will be conducting Introduction to Student Information Records Systems (SIRS) information/training sessions which are aimed at new and existing SIRS users in schools.

 The sessions will cover the basic operations and functions of SIRS, including SIRS administration, managing SIRS user accounts and provider member information.